SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Second pass is during the walkthrough.
 Phone in hand, working through the basement and the panel and the bathrooms with the seven leak-check flags as a checklist.
 A 1920s Chicago bungalow with original knob-and-tube branch wiring and galvanized supply lines flips three flags and rewrites the bottom number by twenty to forty thousand dollars before I’ve even looked at the kitchen.
 That’s the difference between an offer that pencils and an offer that doesn’t — and the math is doing the work my gut would otherwise miss in the rush of trying to get the listing before the next call.

 The Owner-builder toggle is for the deals where I’m running the subs myself.
 It drops the GC overhead line — but I keep the contingency wide because owner-builder mistakes show up in change orders, not in the original quote.
-The Census 2024 numbers anchor the 1.26x calendar slowdown; that’s a timeline calc story (Cycle 2 Week 2), but the cost calc is the half of the decision that owner-builders skip when they think they’re saving money on markup.
+The Census 2024 numbers anchor the 1.26x calendar slowdown; that’s a story for the construction timeline calculator, but the cost calc is the half of the decision that owner-builders skip when they think they’re saving money on markup.
 They aren’t — they’re trading dollars for calendar.

 Rehab Leak Check — where the budget actually breaks